 Is located south of Anderson South Carolina, in a peaceful wooden rural setting, which makes appropriate place for prayer and established in 2005.

-Please note that ONLY orthodox christians can attend the Divine Liturgy in the Monastery
+Please NOTE that ONLY orthodox christians can attend the Divine Liturgy at the Monastery.

-We are asking all the pilgrims to respect the attire code of the Monastery
+We are asking all the pilgrims to respect the dress code of the Monastery.

 "O how awesome is your judgment, Lord!
 With the Angels standing by, the humans being brought in, the books of life being opened, the works being uncovered and the thoughts being searched!
 What judgment shall be on me who has been conceived in sin?
 Who shall extinguish the flames of my fire?
 Who shall illumine my darkness: Unless you, Lord, have mercy on me as a true friend of man?"
 (From the Great Compline)

 "Ὡς φοβερὰ ἡ κρίσις σου, Κύριε, τῶν Ἀγγέλων παρισταμένων, τῶν ἀνθρώπων εἰσαγομένων, τῶν βίβλων ἀνεῳγμένων, τῶν ἔργων ἐρευνωμένων, τῶν λογισμῶν ἐξεταζομένων. Ποία κρίσις ἔσται ἐν ἐμοί, τῷ συλληφθέντι ἐν ἁμαρτίαις; τίς μου τὴν φλόγα κατασβέσει; τίς μου τὸ σκότος καταλάμψει; εἰ μή, σύ, Κύριε, ἐλεήσεις με, ὡς φιλάνθρωπος;" (Μέγα Απόδειπνον)

 "Orthodoxy is not a library that you can study, but an experience that you are called to live …

 God began to "be print" after we ceased to have the experience of Him.